New Mexico Teen Rewarded for Returning $135K He Found at ATM

 As the 19-year-old approached the ATM machine near Central and Juan Tabo, he looked down and saw a clear bag stuffed with $135,000 in cash.

-The Central New Mexico Community College (CNM) student immediately called the 1-800 number on the ATM and the Albuquerque Police Department (APD) to told them what he found.
+The Central New Mexico Community College (CNM) student immediately called the 1-800 number on the ATM and the Albuquerque Police Department (APD) to tell them what he found.

 Later, Nuñez learned that the Wells Fargo subcontractor whose job was to replenish the ATM accidentally left the bag of cash.